fawadrafique/how-to-ask-for-help/README.md

 ## Creating dev questions, stepwise

+1. Check if your particular dev question is unique on stackoverflow (or elsewhere)
-1. Copy-paste a code snippet and break the issue down in 3 to 5 key words
+2. Copy-paste a code snippet and break the issue down in 3 to 5 key words
 2.
 3.
 4.